Updated 12 Mar 2021

 Add more family members

 Regardless of whose name the account is under, you can keep adding members to your family plan.
 However, there is a charge for every additional SIM you add to the family plan.
-There is a minimum charge of $30 to add a SIM with Vodafone and a minimum charge of $40 with Optus.

-Unlimited SMS and Voice services:
+Unlimited SMS and Voice services

 Each SIM added to the family plan can avail of unlimited national SMS and call minutes to any network.